Content Firewall

 The three layers:

-- Pre-generation — voice config loads into the prompt as constraints
+- Pre-generation — the Foundrkit loads into the prompt as constraints (

-- At-generation — output is scored against the voice profile before being returned
+brand.config.ts,foundrkit.rules.json,forbidden.json) - At-generation — output is scored against the Foundrkit before being returned (Language, Structure, Proof, Hype, CTA)

 - Post-generation — final QA pass with explicit pass/fail criteria

 Content that fails any layer is rejected and regenerated.
-Nothing ships without passing all three.
+Nothing ships without passing all five layers of scoring.

 Why this matters